-Lisa Batiashvili and members of the Berliner Philharmoniker are turning their attention to the nonet, a somewhat neglected form of chamber music.
-The big attraction of this scoring: with its four string and five wind instruments, a nonet is able to sound chamber-musically intimate but also to assert itself in symphonic dimensions.
+Lisa Batiashvili and members of the Berliner Philharmoniker are turning their attention to the nonet, an often-neglected form of chamber music.
+The big attraction of this scoring: with its four string and five wind instruments, a nonet is able to sound as intimate as chamber music, but can present itself in symphonic dimensions.
 Probably the most famous work of this genre is Louis Spohr’s blissfully melodious nonet.
-In contrast, the elegant, graceful nonet by the unjustly overlooked Louise Farrenc, a successful French pianist and composer of the 19th century, counts as a true discovery.
+In contrast, the elegant, graceful nonet by the unjustly-overlooked Louise Farrenc, a successful French pianist and composer of the 19th century, counts as a true discovery.

 Lisa Batiashvili violin